Yes, I know…another boring FAQ page where I list the questions that people have apparently asked me.

 - as a remote company, there isn’t a massive overhead to pay in terms of an office and utilities

-- since I provide the services myself, you are not paying for a large team (that you’ll probably not need but pay for in other places anyway)
+- since I provide the services myself, you are not paying for a large team (that you’ll probably not need but pay for anyway)

 - continuing from above, you are not talking to any middle man/woman or some kind of account management team.
 All communications will go straight to me (Ahmed) so that you get the job done quickly